Probing of colliding wave spacetimes and a quantum Weyl conjecture: Khan-Penrose space-time

 When plugging \eqref{eq:SchrödingerWF} into \eqref{eq:SGL}, one obtains a Riccati equation for $K(x,x';\xi)$ which, in turn, can be transformed into the Klein-Gordon equation.
 As such, we can construct $K(x,x';\xi)$ from the mode solutions \cite{long1998schrodinger,hof15}.

 Without loss of generality \cite{hof17}, we may assume our probe theory to be a free, minimally coupled, massless scalar field $\phi(x)$ that obeys the Klein-Gordon equation $\Box\phi(x)=0$.
 As we see in figure \ref{fig:KPRZl}, there are essentially three distinct regions where the field propagates quite differently.
+Since the asymptotic regions are flat space-time, there exists a natural vacuum such that the rightgoing modes (along $U$) are Minkowski solutions in I and II, while the leftgoing modes (along $V$) are Minkowski in I and III \cite{yurtsever1989quantum}.

 However, our main interest lies on the behavior in the curved patch, and we will, therefore, construct the functional Schrödinger representation of our quantum field theory only there.
 Next, let us solve the Klein-Gordon equation in region IV using the metric \eqref{eq:khanpenrose}.
 For the general form of the metric, the Klein-Gordon equation in dual null-coordinates $(U,V,X,Y)$ reads \cite{yurtsever1989quantum}

 We are interested in particular in the behavior close to the singularity, that is, for $U^2+V^2\to1$.
 The form of the metric components is rather complicated and since our objective is to probe the singularity, we approximate the metric close to the singularity and find